calculuswhiz/caighdean-bearla/README.md

 ## Specific terms

 - **"Case"** - The phrase "i gcás" literally means "in case."
 Normally, this is a fine translation.
 However, Irish is a language with several grammatical "cases" as well.
-In order to avoid ambiguity, I will elect to avoid the word "case" altogether unless the grammatical case is meant.
+In order to avoid ambiguity, the translation will elect to avoid the word "case" altogether unless the grammatical case is meant.

 - **"Pronominal"** - FGB distinguishes between "pronoun" (forainm) and "pronominal" (forainmneach).
 This translation will strive to keep this distinction.